Zapper-fi/protocol/docs/Interpretation/contract-position-interpretation/overview.md

 The basic assumption is that the same ACPI template can be used to resolve all instances of the same contract produced by the contract factory.

-  For example, JPEG'd, a NFT-backed loans app, has a [contract for each NFT collection they support](https://docs.jpegd.io/jpegd-dao/tokenomics/contracts#nft-vaults).
+  For example, JPEG'd, an NFT-backed loans app, has a [contract for each NFT collection it supports](https://docs.jpegd.io/jpegd-dao/tokenomics/contracts#nft-vaults).
 The same ACPI template can be used to resolve all instances of the same contract produced by the contract factory.

 ### Positions